Score Operator Newton transport: Convergence proof

-We now prove the convergence of the KAM--Newton method, establishing a new construction of a transport map.
-Unlike Section \ref{sec:analytic}, here we are not restricted to smooth scores.
-On the other hand, we do not compute explicit bounds on the error norms, $\|p_n - q\|$.
-We again invoke elliptic regularity theory to establish convergence.
-Our multi-dimensional KAM--Newton iterates \eqref{eq:newtonStep} are solutions of second-order linear, elliptic systems of PDEs, as we describe below.
+Here we prove the convergence of the SCONE algorithm in \ref{alg:KAMNewton}, establishing a new construction of a transport map.
+We do not compute explicit bounds on the error norms, $\|p_n - q\|$.
+We invoke elliptic regularity theory to establish convergence.
+Our Newton iterates \eqref{eq:newtonStep} yield second-order linear, elliptic PDEs, as we describe below.
 Let $M$ be a compact subset of $\mathbb{R}^d$ and $\Omega$ be an open set containing $M$.
-At each KAM step, we solve $d$ second-order PDEs of the following form,
+At each step, we solve $d$ second-order PDEs of the following form,

-where the linear differential operator $L$ is given by the $d\times d$ matrix with Here, $\alpha = (\alpha_1, \cdots, \alpha_d)$ is a multi-index, $D^\alpha = \partial^{\alpha_{1}}_1\cdots \partial^{\alpha_{d}}_d$, such that $|\alpha| = \alpha_1+\cdots +\alpha_d \leq 2$.
-It turns out that our KAM update equations are \emph{strongly elliptic} systems of PDEs \citep{morrey}.
-Before we recall \citet{morrey}'s notion of strong ellipticity, note that this notion guarantees similar regularity results on the solutions as those known in the more familiar single elliptic equation case (see. e.g., the textbook of \citet{Hormander1963} or \citet{semyon} for distribution results and \citet{gilbarg1977elliptic} for Schauder estimates).
-We say that the second-order differential operator $L(x,D)$ is \emph{strongly elliptic} on $\Omega$ if the leading polynomial coefficient